learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 ```
 SELECT col1_table1, col2_table2 FROM table1_name, table2_name WHERE col1_table1 > 1;
 ```
-Here it only shows that data from the previous table where the value of col1_table1 is greater than 1.
+Here it only shows that data from the previous table where the value of a row in the column "col1_table1" is greater than 1.
 This is the syntax for when the table and column names between table 1 and table 2 are unique.

 There are many other features of PostgreSQL.